Understanding self-regulation to monitor your emotions and lead with integrity

 Focusing on your self-regulation by taking a deep breath if you are triggered, or by drafting an email and coming back to it in the morning after a good night’s sleep as opposed to pressing send on it in a frustrated state, will reinforce your position as strong leader – particularly in more challenging times.

-Remember hellomonday provides coaching and support to every leader, prioritising development initiatives that result in long-term sustained learning and change, reinforcing habits through curated learning and impactful coaching, and ideally helping leaders understand the importance of self-regulation.
+Remember, Hellomonday provides coaching and support to every leader, prioritising development initiatives that result in long-term sustained learning and change, reinforcing habits through curated learning and impactful coaching, and ideally helping leaders understand the importance of self-regulation.